Trump’s disdain for ‘Obamacare’ could hamper virus response | Times Leader

-WASHINGTON (AP) — The Trump administration’s unrelenting opposition to “Obamacare” could become an obstacle for millions of uninsured people in the , as well as many who are losing coverage in the economic shutdown.
+WASHINGTON — The Trump administration’s unrelenting opposition to “Obamacare” could become an obstacle for millions of uninsured people in the coronavirus outbreak, as well as many who are losing coverage in the economic shutdown.

 Experts say the Affordable Care Act’s insurance markets provide a ready-made infrastructure for extending subsidized private coverage in every state, allowing more people access to medical treatment before they get so sick they have to go to the emergency room.
 In about three-fourths of the states, expanded Medicaid is also available to low-income people.